+Most women in UK jails are not there for violent crime, yet they find themselves locked up with male sex offenders and males with a history of violence against women.
 After male sex offender and transgender prisoner Karen White sexually assaulted two women in prison the MOJ reviewed the prison policies and procedures that enabled it to happen.
 Fair Play For Women spoke with the MOJ and HMPPS officials whose job it was to improve the policy about the many risks to women in prison.
-We were shocked to learn when the policy was first being devised they met with and spoke with groups of transgender prisoners but not with any women in prison.
+We were shocked to learn when the policy was first being devised they met with and spoke with groups of transgender prisoners but not with any female prisoners.

 We wanted to make sure the concerns of women in prison could be heard.
 So, in June 2019 your donations to Fair Play For Women paid for an advert in the prison magazine called Inside Time.
 Each month this publication goes out free to every prison in England and Wales and is read cover-to-cover by most prisoners.
-It offered us a unique way to reach out directly to women in prison to ask them what they really thought about sharing their spaces with male-born transgender prisoners and the transgender prison policy that made that possible.
+It offered us a unique way to reach out directly to jailed women to ask them what they really thought about sharing their spaces with male-born transgender prisoners, including sex offenders, and the transgender prison policy that made that possible.

 Here’s what we wrote to them:

 Over recent years the number of male prisoners identifying as transgender women has increased and some are now living in women’s prisons.
 What the majority of people don’t know is that most of these male prisoners have not gone through any ‘sex change surgery’ and still have their penis.
 Some of them are in prison because they have committed sexual or violent crimes against women but they are still allowed to serve their time alongside women.
 Mistakes have already been made and last year two women prisoners were sexually assaulted by a male transgender prisoner.
 That prisoner, who had been convicted of rape, has now been moved into the male estate.